projectestac/xtec-eduhack/README.txt

   RewriteRule ^(eduhack/)(.*) wp-content/plugins/xtec-eduhack/$2 [L]

-In order to configure the template that must be cloned automatically, please see the availabe options on the xtec-eduhack/xtec-eduhack.php file.
+The template blog that will be cloned is created automatically the first time this plugins is enabled on the *main* site.